Thomas L. Friedman: China

 In September 2009, Friedman wrote an article praising China's one-party autocracy, saying that China's leaders are "boosting gasoline prices" and "overtaking us in electric cars, solar power, energy efficiency, batteries, nuclear power and wind power."
-The article was in turn subject to critical analysis: Matt Lewis who wrote, "Friedman's apparent wish for a 'benign' dictator is utopian, inasmuch as it ignores Lord Acton's warning that 'absolute power corrupts absolutely.'" and William Easterly who quotes Friedman's one-party autocracy assertions as part of his academic paper in which he concluded that, "Formal theory and evidence provides little or no basis on which to believe the benevolent autocrat story" and that, "economists should retain their traditional skepticism for stories that have little good theory or empirics to support them."
-However, in a July 2012 article in the NYT, he also wrote that the current Chinese leadership has not used its surging economic growth to also introduce gradual political reform and that, "Corruption is as bad as ever, institutionalized transparency and rule of law remain weak and consensual politics nonexistent."
+The article was in turn subject to critical analysis: Matt Lewis wrote, "Friedman's apparent wish for a 'benign' dictator is utopian, inasmuch as it ignores Lord Acton's warning that 'absolute power corrupts absolutely.
+William Easterly quoted Friedman's one-party autocracy assertions as part of an academic paper in which he concluded: "Formal theory and evidence provide little or no basis on which to believe the benevolent autocrat story" and that, "economists should retain their traditional skepticism for stories that have little good theory or empirics to support them."

+In a July 2012 article in the NYT, however, Friedman also wrote that the current Chinese leadership had not used its surging economic growth to introduce gradual political reform and that, "Corruption is as bad as ever, institutionalized transparency and rule of law remain weak and consensual politics nonexistent."
 When asked if he had "China envy" during a Fresh Dialogues interview, Friedman replied, "You detect the envy of someone who wants his own government to act democratically with the same effectiveness that China can do autocratically."
-Likewise, in a 2011 interview with the BBC Friedman says that he wants his children to live in a world where "there's a strong America counterbalancing a strong and thriving China, and not one where you have a strong and rising China and an America that is uncertain, weak and unable to project power economically and militarily it historically did."
+Likewise, in a 2011 interview with the BBC, Friedman stated that he wanted his children to live in a world where "there's a strong America counterbalancing a strong and thriving China, and not one where you have a strong and rising China and an America that is uncertain, weak and unable to project power economically and militarily it historically did."

 Friedman's work is popular in China.
 His book The World is Flat was a bestseller in the country, although criticism of China in the book was removed when it was published in the country.
 A translated version of his article from The New York Times, "China Needs Its Own Dream", has been credited with popularizing the phrase "Chinese Dream" in China, a term that was later adopted as a slogan by General Secretary of the Chinese Communist Party Xi Jinping.
 Friedman, in the magazine Foreign Policy, has attributed the phrase to Peggy Liu and her environmental NGO JUCCCE.

 In September 2020, Friedman told CNBC that "Trump is not the American president America deserves, in my opinion.
 But he definitely is the American president China deserved.
 We needed to have a president who was going to call the game with China.
 And Trump has done it, with I would say more grit and toughness than any of his predecessors.
 I give him credit for that."
-In November the same year, Friedman observed that Xi Jinping had brought about "an end to four decades of steady integration of China’s economy with the West".
+In November the same year, Friedman observed that Xi Jinping had brought about "an end to four decades of steady integration of China's economy with the West".